ansegura7/covid19-col-disease-impact/README.md

 ## Dependencies
 The project was carried out with the latest version of <a href="https://www.anaconda.com/products/individual" target="_blank" >Anaconda</a> on Windows.

+The program can also be run on Linux with Python 3.7.x (or higher) by previously installing the following libraries:
 ```python
 sudo apt install
 sudo add-apt-repository universe